vlang/v/doc/docs.md

 println(b) // `[7, 3, 9]`
 ```

-Appending to the parent array may or may not make the two independent.
-The
+Appending to the parent array may or may not make it independent from its child slices.
-behaviour depends on the parent's capacity and is predictable:
+The behaviour depends on the parent's capacity and is predictable:
 ```v
 mut a := []int{len: 5, cap: 6, init: 2}
 mut b := a[1..4]